Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 17. Update the class (SP_Call.cs) in Repository folder
 18. Added new interface (IUnitOfWork.cs) in IRepository folder
 19. Modify the new interface (IUnitOfWork.cs) in IRepository folder
+20. Added new class (UnitOfWork.cs) in Repository folder
+21. Modify the class (UnitOfWork.cs) in Repository folder